 - 1/2 teaspoon ground chipotle powder or more to your taste

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

 - Prep.
 Take the cream cheese out and let it soften at room temp.
 Fire roast the red peppers and chop them into 1/4-inch (6mm) bits.
-Grate the cheddar on the big holes of a box grater into a bowl.
+Grate the cheddar on the big holes of a box grater.